Sourav289/Portfolio-website/README.md

 # 🌐 Personal Portfolio Website

-Hi there! 👋 I'm *Sourav, a passionate developer from Mangaluru, India.
+Hi there! 👋 I'm Sourav, a passionate developer from Mangaluru, India.
-This is my personal portfolio website built with **HTML, **CSS, and **JavaScript* to showcase my skills, interests, and experiences in web development and AI.
+This is my personal portfolio website built with HTML,CSS, and JavaScript to showcase my skills, interests, and experiences in web development and AI.

 ## 🚀 Features